Oil Rebounds On Strong China Data, Demand Recovery Outlook From UAE

 Meanwhile, the IEA predicts a global energy recovery by 2023: File Image/PixaBay

-Yet again, strong economic data released on Tuesday put into question the fears of crude analysts that demand recovery is in jeopardy due to rising Covid infections and resulting government lockdowns - and as a result, oil prices jumped nearly 2 percent.
+Strong economic data released on Tuesday outweighed the fears of crude analysts that demand recovery is in jeopardy due to rising Covid infections and resulting government lockdowns - and as a result, oil prices jumped nearly 2 percent.

 Customs data showed that China, the world's top crude importer, took in 11.8 million barrels per day (bpd) of oil in September, up 5.5 percent from August and up 17.5 percent from a year earlier.